soodoshll/hidet/rfcs/0003-auto-parallelization.md

 Tensor sharding specfications specify how to shard a tensor, such as row-wise or column-wise.

-Following Alpa’s design, we assume that the possible sharding space should be **aligned with the real hardware hierarchy**.
+Following Alpa’s design[1], we assume that the possible sharding space should be **aligned with the real hardware hierarchy**.
 The number of sharding levels should not exceed the depth of the hardware hierarchy, and the number of shards at each level should be equal to the number of devices at that level.
 For example, for a 4x4 multi-machine-multi-GPU cluster, the possible sharding specifications